typst/typst/README.md

 ## Build from source
 To build Typst yourself, you need to have the [latest stable Rust][rust] installed.
-Then, you can build the CLI with the following command:
+With Rust installed, clone this repository to your directory of choice (`cd path/to/directory/of/choice` and then `git clone https://github.com/typst/typst`), change the current directory to the cloned repo (`cd typst`), and finally build the CLI with the following command:

 ```sh
 cargo build -p typst-cli --release